Greek yields rise on report ECB wary of raising T-bill sales

 Without the financing, Greece will exit its international bailout programme, which has been in effect since May 2010, and might run out of cash within weeks, the newspaper reported on its website late on Tuesday.

-Finance Minister Yanis Varoufakis gave no details of his meeting with ECB President Mario Draghi on Wednesday but said Athens could count on the central bank’s support.

-Investors remained nervous, putting a brake on Tuesday’s sharp rally in Greek bonds triggered by an apparent softening in demands of a debt write-down by the anti-austerity government.
+This put a brake on Tuesday’s sharp rally in Greek bonds triggered by an apparent softening in demands of a debt write-down by the anti-austerity Syriza government.

-Greek three- and five-year yields were up 30-50 basis points at 17.2 percent and 13.5 percent respectively while 10-year yields were 30 bps higher at 10.17 percent.
-These were still modest moves after Tuesday’s 140-300 bps points fall in the yields and many analysts expect trade to remain volatile until a deal is reached.
+Greek three- and five-year yields were up 30-50 basis points at 17.2 percent and 13.5 percent respectively while 10-year yields were 40 bps higher at 10.24 percent.
+These were still modest moves after Tuesday’s 140-300 bps points fall in the yields and many analysts expect trade to remain volatile ahead of a meeting between Finance Minister Yanis Varoufakis and ECB officials later in the day.

 “We’ve stepped back from the abyss but there are still tough negotiations to get through between the new government and the EU,” said Nick Stamenkovic, a strategist at RIA Capital Markets.